KoalaLLL/ChangLiu/_pages/about.md

 ---

 Hi!
 I am Chang Liu (刘畅).
-I am currently a visiting student at Massachusetts Institute of Technology (MIT) in the United States and a final-year Ph.D. candidate at the University of New South Wales (UNSW), Sydney, Australia.
+I am currently a postdoctoral fellow at Massachusetts Institute of Technology (MIT) in the United States.
+I completed a Bachelor of Civil Engineering degree at the University of Science and Technology Beijing (USTB), China, and a Master of Philosophy at University of New South Wales (UNSW) Sydney, Australia.
+Then, I obtained a PhD degree at UNSW Sydney in early 2024.
+My PhD research was focused on semantic segmentation for damage assessment after natural disasters using artificial intelligence methods with satellite images and LiDAR point cloud.
+I have published several journal articles and conference papers and received ‘Best Poster’ Award of SmartSat CRC Conference 2022.

-I expect to complete my Ph.D. study by February 2024.
-My dissertation has been submitted and is currently under review.

-My research focused on the application of artificial intelligence (AI) in geospatial engineering and remote sensing for natural disaster-related research, and have been keeping up to date with the development of state-of-the-art technologies in the discipline.
-Semantic segmentation models for post-disaster building damage assessment with both two-dimensional and three-dimensional data have been proposed with codes written in Python.
+My research focused on the application of artificial intelligence (AI) in geospatial engineering and remote sensing for urban-related research, and have been keeping up to date with the development of state-of-the-art technologies in the discipline.

 Other official webpages introducing my research:
 * [UNSW personal website](https://www.unsw.edu.au/staff/chang-liu)